ajhalili2006-experiments/kooky-insane-stuff/drafts/blog-posts/personal/status-update-2023-06.md

 ---
 title: May and June 2023 Status Update
-subtitle: If my Autistic self don't hoard fandoms like digital hoarders committing digital piracy for personal use, then we should be fine.
+subtitle: If my Autistic self don't hoard fandoms like digital hoarders committing digital piracy for personal use, then we should be finTitle goes here.
+subtitle: Subtitle goes here.
-publication: personal
+publication: personaltbd
-targetPlatform: substack.com
+targetPlatform: substack.comtbd
 ---

 Sometimes, being busy in school I miss posting status updates by a few weeks up to the point I’m considering going quarterly status updates instead of doing this every two months, although like ~sircmpwn, I might not be able to do it on time and maybe get consolidated into one to avoid backlogs on the pile of Substack drafts behind the scenes.